wafna/interscalactic/README.md

 An ongoing demo project in React and Scala using Akka, Slick, and whatever else looks useful or interesting.

+## Client

+Demonstrates a concise system for managing React component state.

+## Server

+The database layer is quite straight forward; it shovels futures from the database to the http threads on the routes.

 Prêt-à-hack.

 ## Run